troclaux/notes/golang.md

 - has strong standard library
 - syntax is similar to C
 - doesn't use semicolons
+- is not an object-oriented language
   - uses structs instead of classes
 - doesn't have `while`, uses `for` instead
   - `for sum < 10 { sum += 1 }`